-The Waterfall model, one of the earliest SDLC models, is a linear, sequential technique popular in IT product development that emphasises the importance of continually progressing from one stage to the next.
+The Waterfall model, one of the earliest SDLC models, is a linear, sequential technique popular in IT product development that emphasizes the importance of continually progressing from one stage to the next.
 Each stage must be completed in its entirety before moving on to the next; once a stage is done, it cannot be revisited.

 Agile has supplanted the Waterfall system development life cycle technique as a main driving factor behind software development in the great majority of enterprises across industries since it is a dynamic and interactive framework.

 This method results in several release cycles, during which each iteration is tested, bugs are resolved, and input from stakeholders is gathered.
 It entails iterative development, constant improvement, and adaptability in the face of change.